Peter-012/Hotdogs-Magic-VR/README.md

 The script attaches listeners to the controllers, spawns crates, and initializes the enemy and player.

 #### DuelingScene/Wand/SpawnWand.cs
-This script instantiates a wand object and prepares the logic for it's interactions by attaching a script to the wand object.
+This script instantiates a wand object and prepares the logic for its interactions by attaching a script to the wand object.
 The wand is then translated and rotated such that it fits the controller's position/rotation.

 #### DuelingScene/Wand/WandLogic.cs